 Generative AI for Engineering Design

 Engineering Design is changing all around us.
-AI/ML methods are transforming the way we look at design.
+AI/ML methods are transforming the way we look at design workflows.
 I'm specifically interested in exploring how we can better integrate the use of ML methods within this workflow to assist design engineers, explore design spaces under valid constraints.

 Geometric Representations for ML Models